How to Move to Europe From the U.S. – A Relocation Guide

 • Housing: In many European countries, the cost of living is lower compared to major American cities.
 This translates to more budget-friendly and spacious housing options in picturesque neighborhoods adorned with captivating architecture.

 • Healthcare: Numerous European nations boast universal healthcare systems, offering affordable or even free medical care to all residents.
 This can be a significant perk for Americans, who often grapple with exorbitant healthcare expenses in the US.
+We have been blown away by the cost, ease and availability of fantastic healthcare throughout Europe.

 • Education: Europe hosts a multitude of globally renowned universities and educational institutions, making it an attractive destination for those pursuing higher education.
 In some countries like Germany and Norway, public universities extend free tuition to international students.
+Our oldest daughter has studied at top tier universities in France and Switzerland at a fraction of the cost of U.S. colleges.

 • Career Opportunities: Many European countries feature growing economies with abundant job prospects across various industries.
 Moreover, some nations provide generous vacation time and prioritize work-life balance, a contrast to the American work culture.

 • Travel: Europe’s diversity beckons with numerous countries and cultures to explore.
 Residing in Europe facilitates borderless travel, enabling you to traverse different nations and immerse yourself in diverse cultures.
+One of our favorite parts of living here is being able to hop on a train and in two hours you are in a completely different country!

 • Culinary Delights: European cuisine is celebrated for its diversity, freshness, and quality.
 Living in Europe grants you access to delectable and wholesome food and beverages, along with the opportunity to savor new dishes and culinary traditions.

 • Quality of Life: Several European countries consistently rank high in quality of life indices, thanks to robust social safety nets, stellar healthcare, and a superior standard of living.
+The truth is it feels REALLY different than living in the USA.

 • History and Culture: Europe is a gold mine of history and culture, boasting ancient and medieval cities, museums, and iconic landmarks.
 Living in Europe offers an immersive cultural experience.